apache/mina-sshd/docs/event-listeners.md

     });
 ```

+The attributes cache is automatically cleared once the session is closed.

 ### `ChannelListener`

 Informs about channel related events - as with sessions, once can influence the channel to some extent, depending on the channel's **state**.
 The ability to influence channels is much more limited than sessions.
 In this context, it is worth mentioning that one can attach to channels
-**arbitrary attributes** that can be retrieved by the user's code later on - same was as it is done for sessions.
+**arbitrary attributes** that can be retrieved by the user's code later on and are cleared when channel is closed - same was as it is done for sessions.

 ### `UnknownChannelReferenceHandler`